Art manifesto: Symbolist Manifesto 1886

-Seminal 1909–45
+Early 20th Century 1909–45

 Futurist Manifesto 1909, 1914

 The Futurist Manifesto, written by the Italian poet Filippo Tommaso Marinetti, was published in the Italian newspaper Gazzetta dell'Emilia in Bologna on February 5, 1909, then in French as Manifeste du futurisme in the newspaper Le Figaro on February 20, 1909.
 It initiated an artistic philosophy, Futurism, that was a rejection of the past, and a celebration of speed, machinery, violence, youth and industry; it was also an advocation of the modernization and cultural rejuvenation of Italy.

 Since the founding manifesto did not contain a positive artistic programme, the Futurists attempted to create one in their subsequent Technical Manifesto of Futurist Painting (1914).
 This committed them to a "universal dynamism", which was to be directly represented in painting and sculpture.
 Objects in reality were not separate from one another or from their surroundings: "The sixteen people around you in a rolling motor bus are in turn and at the same time one, ten four three; they are motionless and they change places...
 The motor bus rushes into the houses which it passes, and in their turn the houses throw themselves upon the motor bus and are blended with it."